George W. Bush Calls Foreign Aid A Moral And Security Imperative

 Interview Highlights

-On whether President Trump's proposed budget cuts to foreign aid is an attack on Bush's legacy, as former USAID head Andrew Natsios has said
+On whether President Trump's proposed budget cuts to foreign aid are an attack on Bush's legacy, as former USAID head Andrew Natsios has said

 First of all, I'm not real comfortable with "legacy."
 That kind of assumes that I'm doing this in order to protect my own reputation.
 And that's the last reason one would take on a humanitarian mission.
 But I do know that we set priorities in my administration, and one such priority was human life on the continent of Africa.
 And it surprised people.
 Of all places, why?
 And the answer ... is that, had nothing been done about this pandemic and a whole generation died, which would've created enormous instability on the continent of Africa ...
 I would've been ashamed.